WhiteflagProtocol/whiteflag-whc/README.md

 ## Introduction

+Whiteflag is a fully neutral and secure communciations means based on blockchain technology.
+It enables near real-time communication in armed conflicts and disasters to exchange early warning and status information to create shared situational awareness.

 This Whiteflag utility is a [Node.js](https://nodejs.org/en/about/) command line interface (CLI) that creates and sends Whiteflag messages for specified cultural heritage sites listed on the UNESCO World Heritage List.

-Sending a Whiteflag message is the digital equivalent of placing a physical protective sign.
-Whiteflag is a fully neutral and secure communciations means that allows near real-time communication in conflicts to exchange early warning and status information to create shared situational awareness.
+This is the digital equivalent of placing a physical protective sign.

 Note that this utility only processes *cultural* heritage sites, because Whiteflag (currently) only defines a message (`P52`) that corresponds with the